sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 We basically used our experience and knowledge to derive the test cases.
 We now go over a more systematic way of deriving these partitions: the **Category-Partition** method.

-The method gives us 1) a systematic way of deriving test cases, based on the characteristics of the input parameters, 2) minimize the amount of tests to a feasible amount.
+The method gives us 1) a systematic way of deriving test cases, based on the characteristics of the input parameters, 2) minimise the amount of tests to a feasible amount.

 We set out now the steps of this method and then we illustrate the process with an example.